Jian2017/Python_ND_monte_carlo/README.md

 ## what is the output?
 the output is a hdf5 format file\
 ![alt text](/image/h5file2.png "Logo Title Text 1")\

+`Ls Ks A` are the parameters of the lattice model
-`m1` is the spin sum
+`m1` is the spin sum\
-`bigFFT` is the n-d Fourier transform then square of the Ising field
+`bigFFT` is the n-d Fourier transform then square of the Ising field\

 ![alt text](/image/h5file1.png "Logo Title Text 1")\

 ## analysis data, be patient!